WildGums/WildGums.OpenSource/src/content/_index.md

 If you need help building a new desktop application (whether for internal use within your organization or to release to the public) or need to setup a complete dev ops environment (which will allow you to commit your code and have an new version of your plugin ready for consumption within minutes and automatically applied to your application), please send us an email: contact@wildgums.com

 It took us a lot of time to get this right.
-What initially seems like a simple and quick task can end up taking months, so benefit from our experience and save yourself a lot of time and money by letting us show you how to release a desktop application within weeks.
+What initially seems like a simple and quick task can end up taking months, so benefit from our experience and save yourself a lot of time, money and frustration.